pfertyk/blog/content/003-crystal-vs-real-life.md

 I still have to worry about variable types and storing intermediary results.
 The program looks better than the one written in C, but I expected more.
 It seems that Crystal no longer wants to be my friend.
-However, the goal of this language was also to be very fast, and I can forgive that code if this is true.
+However, the goal of this language was also to be very fast, and I can forgive code like this if the speed is good.
 So let's check the performance!

 ## Performance